Nobiyyan/Ticket-Scanner/README.md

 # 🚀 Ticket Scanner
-Ticket Scanner is a barcode and QR code scanning application used for ticket validation at various events.
+This is a simple barcode and QR code scanning application used for ticket validation at various events.
 This application ensures that tickets can only be used once, preventing misuse.

 ## 📌 Features
 - 🔍 **Supports Multiple Barcode & QR Code Formats**: Reads various barcode and QR code formats for greater flexibility.